danilouie/blog/daniellelouieblog/content/posts/interactive-viz-cb.md

 ```

 # Updating the Plot {#update-plot}
 Next, we're going to create **function** that allows us to update the plot in real-time based on user input.
 For this tutorial, I will be creating a countplot, so I'll name my function **update_countplot**.
+I recommend creating a new code cell for this function.

 ```python
 # Define the update function